Laceration - sutures or staples - at home

-- Keep the area dry for the first 24 to 48 hours after stitches have been placed.
+- Keep the area clean and dry for the first 24 to 48 hours after stitches have been placed.

-- If there was a bandage over the stitches, replace it with a new clean bandage and antibiotic treatment, if so instructed.
+- If there was a bandage over the stitches, replace it with a new clean bandage and antibiotic treatment, if instructed to do so.

-- Your provider should have informed you when you need to have the stitches removed.
+- Your provider should also tell you when you need to have a wound checked and the stitches removed.
 If not, contact your provider for an appointment.

 Medical staples are made of special metal and are not the same as office staples.
 Care for your staples and wound as follows: